top of page

 • Fiji 1 who was a casualty

-The project team have subsequently met with twelve Embassies and High Commissions and to date we have received international support from four international representatives with regards to the Westminster planning application, and we continue discussions with the remaining nine establishments.
+The project team have subsequently met with Embassies and High Commissions of countries who provided personnel to the RAF unarmed reconnaissance squadrons and to date we have received international support from a number of international representatives with regards to the Westminster planning application, and discussions continue.

 A National Monument remains a major goal and on the 36 month anniversary of operations to the day, we gained Parliamentary support for one.
 The journey continues and the Spitfire AA810 project will lead this campaign forward until a design is accepted, funded, and built.